Artist Teresa Villegas talks with visitors about her terrazzo floor art installation at Sky Harbor Intl. Airport. Watch the video documentary below.

 2016 – 2019 Phoenix Sky Harbor International Airport, Phoenix, Arizona

-It is an honor to have been commissioned to create a public art terrazzo floor design for this airport walkway.
+It is an honor to have been commissioned to create this public art terrazzo floor design for Sky Harbor Intl. airport walkway.
 It’s fun to be part of a fleeting experience of purposeful interaction with travelers and an opportunity to make an impression about our place here in Phoenix, Arizona.

 Where: Terminal 3 The John McCain Terminal, bridge corridor.
 Serving airlines: Delta, Hawaiian, Frontier, JetBlue, and Sun Country.